kongying-tavern/docs/src/en/manual/guide/overlay-mode/instructions.md

 ## FAQs

 - If the hotkey conflicts with another hotkey, you can delete all files in the hotkey cache directory reset the hotkey configuration.
-After the deletion, the shortcut will be reset to its default: **Alt+M**.
+After the deletion, the shortcut will be reset to its default: **Alt+M** upon relaunch.

 ![](/imgs/en/manual/overlay-mode/6.png)